A correlated pseudo-marginal approach to doubly intractable problems: Methodology

 \cite{quiroz2021block} extend the guidelines in \cite{pitt2012some} to cases when the likelihood estimator is not necessarily positive.
-The derivation of our guidelines follow those in \cite{quiroz2021block}, with modifications that account for a different estimator.
-Following Section 4.3 of \cite{quiroz2021block}, the optimal hyperparameters, given below, minimise the following computational time (CT)
+The derivation of our guidelines follows those in \cite{quiroz2021block}, with modifications that account for a different estimator.
+Following \cite{quiroz2021block}, we tune the hyperparameters by minimising the following computational time (CT)

-The first term $m\lambda M$ is proportional to the expected cost per iteration since there are $\lambda$ blocks in total and each block includes $m$ estimates on average with $M$ Monte Carlo samples in each.
-The numerator in \eqref{eq: CT} is the inefficiency factor, which measures the MCMC sampling efficiency of drawing $\psi$'s from the targeted distribution $|\widehat{\pi}|$.
-The IF is implicitly determined by the variance of the log of the absolute likelihood estimate $\sigma^2_{\log \abs{\widehat{L}_B}}$ (recall the discussion for a positive likelihood estimator above), which in turn depends on the hyperparameters $m,\lambda, M$.
-Section S2 of \cite{quiroz2021block} provides more details and derives the form of the IF.
+where the dependence on $\Btheta$ is omitted for $\gamma$ (defined in \eqref{eq: gamma_expression} below) and $\tau(\cdot)=\Pr(\widehat{L}_B(\Btheta) >0)$ in Lemma \ref{lemma: positive prob}.
+The first term $m\lambda M$ in \eqref{eq: CT} is proportional to the expected cost per iteration since there are $\lambda$ blocks in total and each block includes $m$ estimates on average with $M$ Monte Carlo samples in each.
+The latter refers to the number of samples used to produce a single $\widehat{B}^{(h, l)}$ in \eqref{eq: block_pois_est}.
+The denominator in \eqref{eq: CT} shows that it is important to have a large proportion of estimates of the same sign and that having close to half of the estimates is detrimental for the CT.
+The numerator in \eqref{eq: CT} is the inefficiency factor, which measures the MCMC sampling efficiency of drawing $\psi$'s from the target distribution $|\widehat{\pi}|$. \citet[Section S2]{quiroz2021block} derives the specific form of the IF.
+The IF is determined by the variance of the log of the absolute likelihood estimator $\sigma^2_{\log \abs{\widehat{L}_B}}$ (recall the discussion when tuning using a positive likelihood estimator above) in Lemma \ref{lemma: log variance}, which in turn depends on the hyperparameters $m,\lambda, M$, and in addition $\gamma$.
+We define $\gamma(\Btheta)$ as the variance of a single Monte Carlo sample, say $-\nu \widehat{Z}_i(\Btheta)$, i.e. such that $\sigma^2_{\widehat{B}}=\gamma(\Btheta)/M$ for the Monte Carlo estimate $\widehat{B}=\sum_{i=1}^M-\nu \widehat{Z}_i(\Btheta)/M$ based on $M$ independent Monte Carlo samples.
+Note that $\gamma(\Btheta)$ does not depend on $M$; however, it depends on $\nu$ (recall $\nu$ is treated as non-random) as